 Powered by LlamaParse, Documentric achieves 99% extraction accuracy on standard digital statements and over 97% on clean scans.

 No template configuration.
-Documentric reads Chase, Wells Fargo, Bank of America, HSBC, Barclays, and hundreds of other formats out of the box.
+Documentric reads Chase, Wells Fargo, Bank of America, HSBC, Barclays, and 10,000+ other bank formats out of the box.

 Clients often provide months of paper or scanned statements.
 Documentric converts them to structured data in seconds — no manual entry, no data-entry errors passed to QuickBooks.